vidya-hub/vidya-hub/README.md

 ## 💫 About Me

-I'm a passionate **Full-Stack Developer** with expertise in building scalable, performant, and user-centric applications across mobile, web, and cloud platforms.
+I'm a passionate **Software Developer** with expertise in building scalable, performant, and user-centric applications across mobile, web, and cloud platforms.

 - 🚀 Dedicated to transforming ideas into **functional, efficient, and elegant solutions**
 - 💻 Proficient in **Flutter**, **React.js**, **Node.js**, and **AWS** — with hands-on experience in full product lifecycle